Skip to content

 Common Setup Notes

-sql, postgres, redshift, neo4j, google_bigquery, google_drive, google_sheets, and financial_datasets_api are registered as requires_config, so they stay unavailable in the dashboard until their required config or auth is present. duckdb, csv, pandas, openbb, and yfinance are setup_type: none, so they can be enabled immediately once their optional Python dependencies are installed.
+sql, postgres, redshift, neo4j, google_bigquery, google_drive, google_docs, google_sheets, and financial_datasets_api are registered as requires_config, so they stay unavailable in the dashboard until their required config or auth is present. duckdb, csv, pandas, openbb, and yfinance are setup_type: none, so they can be enabled immediately once their optional Python dependencies are installed.
 MindRoom validates inline tool overrides against the declared config_fields, and type="password" fields such as password, secret_access_key, and api_key must go through the dashboard or credential store instead of inline YAML.
-Several fields on this page are advanced constructor inputs rather than normal config.yaml values, including db_engine, connection, credentials, duckdb_connection, duckdb_kwargs, obb, and session.
-Token-like fields such as openbb_pat are better kept in stored credentials even when the current metadata does not mark them as password fields. src/mindroom/api/integrations.py currently contains Spotify-specific OAuth endpoints only, while Google Drive and Google Sheets use the generic /api/oauth/google_drive/* and /api/oauth/google_sheets/* flows. google_drive and google_sheets declare per-service auth_provider values and store OAuth tokens separately from editable tool settings. csv queries use DuckDB under the hood, and duckdb is the better fit when you need to create tables from files, export results, or load local and S3 data repeatedly.
+Several fields on this page are advanced constructor inputs rather than normal config.yaml values, including db_engine, connection, credentials, duckdb_connection, duckdb_kwargs, and obb.
+Token-like fields such as openbb_pat are better kept in stored credentials even when the current metadata does not mark them as password fields. src/mindroom/api/integrations.py currently contains Spotify-specific OAuth endpoints only, while Google Drive, Docs, and Sheets use the generic /api/oauth/google_drive/*, /api/oauth/google_docs/*, and /api/oauth/google_sheets/* flows. google_drive, google_docs, and google_sheets declare per-service auth_provider values and store OAuth tokens separately from editable tool settings. csv queries use DuckDB under the hood, and duckdb is the better fit when you need to create tables from files, export results, or load local and S3 data repeatedly.
 Missing optional dependencies can auto-install at first use unless MINDROOM_NO_AUTO_INSTALL_TOOLS=1 is set.

 [sql]